cvra/motor-control-board/README.md

 # Baking

+ - Preheat the frame made out of plaster to >200°C, else it won't reflow!
- - Move the PCB to the frame made out of plaster.
+ - Move the PCB to the plaster frame.
  - Put the frame and the thermal probe in the furnace.
 Take care that you don't accidentally move any parts by touching them with the probe.
  - Heat until the solder paste starts to liquidify (shouldn't be more than